pingou2712/cups_guacamole/README.md

 Printer of guacamole don't work with me....
-So i use cups-pdf to print directly on Download directory of guacamole (Don't need printer enabled of user-mapping.mxl, just need enable-drive) But error because test to create thinclient...
+So i use cups-pdf to print directly on Download directory of guacamole (Don't need printer enabled of user-mapping.mxl, just need enable-drive) But error because test to create directory thinclient... normal....

 So only change at the moment:

-*It's not a good job but it's work (not time for moment) Change return 1 to return 0 line:122 and 522
+*It's not a good job but it's work (not time for moment):
+Change return 1 to return 0
+line:122 and 522